eor/STARDUST/README.md

 ## Generating Spectral Energy Distribution files

 See `scripts/sed_generator/sed.py` to generate a few simple SEDs.
+The script can be used as a python package or as a stand alone script.

 ---